Finding True North

 More about Danny

-Danny Ramasawmy is currently a Postdoctoral Research Associate at University College London using numerical methods to investigate ultrasound propagation in novel imaging devices.
+Danny Ramasawmy is currently a Postdoctoral Research Fellow at University College London using numerical methods to investigate ultrasound propagation in novel imaging devices.
 He previously studied an undergraduate masters in Aerospace Engineering at the University of Southampton and a postgraduate Masters and PhD in Medical Imaging and Medical Physics at University College London.
 Danny aims to always be involved in research and development whether in an academic or commercial setting.
 As long as, in his time off, he gets time to record and write music.

 July 29th 2020 | 5:00pm (UK time)